oneal2000/Wikiformer/README.md

 ### RWI Task

 RWI task is inspired by an IR axiom which assumes that the user’s query is the representative words extracted from the relevant documents.
-According to the Wikipedia structure, we regard the subtitle of each section as representative words, and then we sample pseudo query-document pair via a simple strategy based on the hierarchical heading (multi-level title) structure, as shown in the following figure.
+According to the Wikipedia structure, we regard the subtitle of each section as representative words, and then we sample pseudo-query-document pair via a simple strategy based on the hierarchical heading (multi-level title) structure, as shown in the following figure.

-Specifically, pseudo query-document pairs are organized as follows: for each Wikipedia article, we first model it as the $WST$ structure.
+Specifically, pseudo-query-document pairs are organized as follows: for each Wikipedia article, we first model it as the $WST$ structure.
 Then we add all nodes of $WST$ except the root node to the set $S$.
 A node $d_i$ is randomly selected from $S$, and we define the depth of this node in $WST$ as $n$.
 Traversing from the root node to node $d_i$, all the titles on the path are put together to form a query $q^+$.
 The content of the node $d_i$ is defined as $D$.
 For the negative queries, we randomly select $n-1$ nodes from $S$, and concatenate the main title and subtitles of the selected nodes to define it as $q^-$.
 After this contrastive sampling, we use contrastive learning to train the model based on the above data

 ![](https://github.com/oneal2000/Wikiformer/blob/main/pics/RWI.png)